Anti Inflammatory Foods

 Feel free to switch up the ingredients to this salad based on what is in season.

-This soup is full of anti inflammatory ingredients that is good for the immune system.
+This soup contains anti-inflammatory ingredients that are good for the immune system.
+Butternut squash provides anti-inflammatory benefits.
 If you have IBS symptoms, learning about the low fodmap diet may help reduce inflammation if you have food sensitivities.
 Contact me for more info.

 Low Fodmap Vegetarian Curry

-I named this vegetarian recipe after the creator, my husband who is my super hero.
-If you don’t want to make the chili pulp, use your blend of chili powder and other seasonings.
+I named this vegetarian recipe after the creator, my husband, who is my superhero.
+Use your chili powder blend and other seasonings if you don’t want to make the chili pulp.

 Super Hero Chili

-For women’s health, this salad contains lots of healthy nutrients needed along with anti inflammatory fruits and vegetables.
+For women’s health, this salad contains healthy nutrients and anti inflammatory fruits and vegetables.

 Apple Blueberry Tofu and Kale Salad

-In addition to this kale salad recipe, you will find a lot of great tips to keep women healthy!
+In addition to this kale salad recipe, you will find many great tips to keep women healthy!

-I was inspired to create this new recipe after talking with Gina Smith at Edible Asheville Magazine.
-Her story on healthy fats highlights many in this recipe like Sunburst Trout, pecans, and local hickory nut oil mixed with olive oil.
-The recipe features a colorful variety of fruits and vegetables also!
+After talking with Gina Smith at Edible Asheville Magazine, I was inspired.
+Her story on healthy fats highlights many in this recipe, like Sunburst Trout, pecans, and local hickory nut oil mixed with olive oil.
+The recipe also features a colorful variety of fruits and vegetables!

 This colorful, seasonal salad is a new spin on a classic.
-The addition of smoked trout adds protein and healthy fat so that it is a complete meal.
+Smoked trout adds protein and healthy fat, making it a complete meal.
 You can add a little purple with a few rings of red onion.
 You can mix and match greens depending on what is in the garden and local farmer’s markets.
 This salad would be delicious with grated local hard cheese or crumbled blue or goat cheese.

 4 cups of baby spinach or other greens, washed well

-1/2 large bunch asparagus (cut off woody end and then cut asparagus spear in half
+1/2 large bunch asparagus (cut off the woody end and then cut asparagus spear in half

 5 ounces Hot Smoked Sunburst Trout, flaked in large chunks